openalloc/SwiftTabler/README.md

   * **List** - based on `List`
   * **Stack** - based on `ScrollView`/`LazyVStack`
   * **Grid** - based on `ScrollView`/`LazyVGrid`
-* Select - single-select, and multi-select, or selection not supported
+* Select - single-select, multi-select, or selection not supported
 * RAC - if checked, can be used with `RandomAccessCollection` (e.g., array of struct values)
 * CD - if checked, can be used with Core Data
 * Filter - if checked, `config.filter` is supported (see caveat below)
 * Bound - the mechanism through which values are bound, if at all
-* View - the view to use
+* View - the name of the view

 Type      | Select | RAC | CD  | Filter | Bound               | View
 ---       | ---    | --- | --- | ---    | ---                 | ---